 Initial Enrollment Period (IEP)

-Most people have Medicare Part D eligibility upon turning 65.
+Most people have Medicare Part D drugs insurance plans eligibility upon turning 65.
 However, enrollment can start as early as 3 months before your 65th birthday.
 The IEP is a 7-month period that starts three months before your birth month and ends 3 months after the month of your 65th birthday.

 If this is your first time, make sure to enroll during the IEP to avoid the Medicare Part D penalty.
 The late enrollment penalty (LEP) is an amount added to your Part D premium if you decide to join a Part D plan after your IEP has ended.